 Reason has long been an excellent choice for best DAWs, especially for those who wanted a completely self-contained DAW that they could use on the go without any outboard gear necessary.
 Not only that, but you can purchase plenty of plugins for the software that act as Rack Extensions — software you can add to your virtual rack.

-The latest version is Reason 9, and it adds quite a slew of upgrades — including three new “Players,” which are MIDI generating and manipulating devices, Not only that, but Ableton Link also works with Reason, letting you use it as a second DAW if you so choose.
+The latest version is Reason 11, and it adds quite a slew of upgrades — including the Reason rack plugin, which allow you to use Reason with other DAWs.
+Not only that, but Ableton Link also works with Reason, letting you use it as a second DAW if you so choose.

 Propellerhead Reason Pros:

 - A wide range of plugins and software available

 Propellerhead Reason Cons: